luci/luci-go/lucicfg/doc/README.md

 * **name**: full name of the project.
 Required.
 * **config_dir**: a subdirectory of the config output directory (see `config_dir` in [lucicfg.config(...)](#lucicfg.config)) to place generated LUCI configs under.
 Default is `.`.
 A custom value is useful when using `lucicfg` to generate LUCI and non-LUCI configs at the same time.
+* **dev**: set to True if this project belongs to a development or a staging LUCI deployment.
+This is rare.
+Default is False.
 * **buildbucket**: appspot hostname of a Buildbucket service to use (if any).
 * **logdog**: appspot hostname of a LogDog service to use (if any).
 * **milo**: appspot hostname of a Milo service to use (if any).